Takakiriy/typrm/README.md

 and the result of the value of the `#ref:` tag parsed by the regular expression.

-### Display with a pointer at noteworthy position in the image
+### Display with a pointer at noteworthy location in the image

 If you add the `#ref:` tag, the path of the image file and the position of interest written by the query parameter